anijitsahu/react-app-simple-dashboard/README.md

 <br/>

-5. This is a Simple Chart Application
+5. This is a Simple Dashboard page Application
 6. Charts are plotted using [Chart JS](https://www.npmjs.com/package/react-chartjs-2)
 7. Charts are upadated when user changes the hourly watching rate of channel viewing